Accra Hearts of Oak S.C.

 Accra Hearts of Oak Sporting Club, commonly referred to as Hearts of Oak or just Hearts, is a professional sports club based in Accra (Greater Accra), Ghana.
-Founded in 1911, the club is the oldest surviving football club in Ghana and its traditional colours are red, yellow and blue.
-Hearts of Oak competes in the Ghana Premier League, the premier division on the Ghanaian football pyramid.
-The Accra Sports Stadium is the club's home grounds, where it plays its home games.
+Founded in 1911, the club is the oldest surviving football club in Ghana, and its traditional colours are red, yellow and blue.
+Hearts of Oak competes in the Ghana Premier League; the premier division on the Ghanaian football pyramid.
+The Accra Sports Stadium is the club's home grounds.